securepoc/spring-pet-clinic/readme.md

 ![alt text](https://github.com/ryoji-lacework/spring-petclinic/blob/main/images/inlinescanner.png?raw=true)

-Then you need to create two inputs as Github Secrets (secrets.LW_ACCOUNT_NAME and secrets.LW_ACCESS_TOKEN).
+Then you need to create two inputs as GitHub Secrets (secrets.LW_ACCOUNT_NAME and secrets.LW_ACCESS_TOKEN).
 ***Notice that you provide Authorization Token you obtained the previous step as the LW_ACCESS_TOKEN value.***

 In your GitHub repo, go into ```Settings``` > ```Secrets``` > ```Actions``` and create Repository Secrets as follows.
 They are encrypted by default.

 ![alt text](https://github.com/ryoji-lacework/spring-petclinic/blob/main/images/github-actions-secs.png?raw=true)

-## Github Actions workflow
+## GitHub Actions workflow

 Make the follwing changes in your workflow file (spring-petclinic/.github/workflows/maven-build.yml).